ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 4. TSO responds to the session request and sends a 3270 screen to Virtel.

 5. Virtel, acting as a SLU in the VTAM session, receives the 3270 data stream from the host and constructs a HTML web-page incorporating the 3270 data.
-It uses the HTML page WEB2AJAX as a template.
-Virtel pages are maintained on a VSAM file known as a TRSF.
+It uses the HTML page WEB2AJAX.HTML as a template.
+Virtel pages are maintained in the W2H directory located within the SAMP.TRSF VSAM file.

 6. The constructed HTML page is sent to the users browser.

-7. The browser displays the page which will resemble a standard 3270 screen.
+7. The browser displays the page created by Virtel which will resemble a 3270 screen.

 .. raw:: latex